TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-workers.md

 * `EventSourcedSpreadsheetData` needs to expose an `invokeWorkflow` method.
 Either directly or by passing it to a `Workers` interface.
 * The client puts the two together by setting an `EventLog` callback that uses a `Promise` or `setTimeout` to schedule a call to `invokeWorkflow` from the event loop.

+# Event Sourced Spreadsheet Data integration

+* Two instances of ESSD, one host side, one worker side
+* First cut constructs with choice of WorkerHost, Worker or undefined (no local workflows)
+* Is this best approach
+* Alternative is to have `EventSourcedSpreadsheetBase` with basically all current code
+  * Then `EventSourcedSpreadsheetData` extends with constructor that takes `WorkerHost | undefined`
+  * Plus new `EventSourcedSpreadsheetWorkflow` extends with constructor that takes `Worker`
+* Static vs dynamic behavior differences
+* Splitting into three classes makes it easier to split code into separate files to make it more maintainable